 Unfortunately, the governor and the attorney general of Oklahoma have chosen not to join these efforts to protect Oklahomans, but instead seek to undermine cooperation by attempting to overturn the Supreme Court’s ruling.

-The Cherokee Nation also supports congressional action that would allow for increased cooperation on criminal justice with the state of Oklahoma.The Cherokee Nation and Chickasaw Nation Criminal Jurisdiction Compacting Act of 2021 would strengthen tribal sovereignty by giving the Chickasaw Nation and the Cherokee Nation more options to address gaps in criminal jurisdiction, allowing for limited compacts with the state solely when both the tribe and state agree to do so.
+The Cherokee Nation also supports congressional action that would allow for increased cooperation on criminal justice with the state of Oklahoma.The Cherokee Nation and Chickasaw Nation Criminal Jurisdiction Compacting Act of 2021 would strengthen tribal sovereignty by giving the Chickasaw Nation and the Cherokee Nation more options to address gaps in criminal jurisdiction, allowing for limited intergovernmental agreements with the state solely when both the tribe and state agree to do so.